-A rear end collision accident can happen between two vehicles, or between a vehicle and a bicycle, or a vehicle and a pedestrian.
-They happen often and are commonly reported accidents in the state of Wisconsin.
-The combination of tailgating and other irresponsible actions such as excess speed, distracted driving, and drunk driving can easily lead to a rear-end crash.
-The driver at fault of a rear-end crash should be held liable for the damages.
+Rear end accidents can happen between two vehicles, or between a vehicle and a bicycle, or a vehicle and a pedestrian.
+They happen often and are common reported accidents in the state of Wisconsin.
+The combination of tailgating and other irresponsible behavior such as excess speed, distracted driving, and drunk driving can easily lead to a rear end crash.
+The driver at fault of a rear end crash should be held liable for the damages.
 This includes property damage and any injuries the other driver and his passengers may have suffered.
 Proving who is at fault is always the burning question.

-In virtually all cases involving a rear-end collision, or a rear-end-accident, the person who was rear ended is not likely responsible for the accident.
+In virtually all cases involving a rear end collision, or a rear end accident, the person who was rear ended is not likely responsible for the accident.
 The responsibility for the accident is almost always placed on the person who rear ended the vehicle in front.
-Normally these types of car crashes happen when there is not enough safe distance between the front of one car and the back of the car in front of them.
+Normally, these types of car crashes occur when there is not enough safe distance between the front of one car and the back of the car in front of them.
 However, assumptions will not hold up in court and no insurance company is going to pay out unless there are facts to support the claim.

 In a smaller number of cases, liability for the accident may be on the driver who was in front.
 Here are some examples:

 - The driver in back couldn't safely get around the front driver who was driving recklessly; it was impossible to avoid hitting them.